philipcullen93/pands-project/README.md

 Below are the observation made by looking at the histograms plotting each variable against the frequency.

+All histograms with their associate data and Figure number (Fig X.X.) can be found in the Histograms folder.

 - Fig 2.1.
 Sepal length varies in frequency over the range.
 This indicates a good variability between species.
 - Fig 2.2.
 Sepal Width is more clustered.
 Since it is more clustered, there is less variation, further supporting the idea that it may not be ideal when trying to effectively classify species.
 - Fig 2.3.
 When looking at the Histogram for Petal Length, there is a sharp peak around 1.5 cm, this suggests that it may belong to a single species, while the other range (4 cm - 6 cm) represent the other two species.
 This provides more insight as to the idea that petal length may be a good variable to differeniate species from one another.